 As you might expect fleas are small – even adult fleas are only around a few millimetres in length.
-Fleas do not have wings and tend to be a brown / red colour.
-They are best viewed under a microscope or similar device.
+Fleas do not have wings and tend to be a brown/red colour.
+They are best viewed under a magnifying glass or similar device.

 The characteristic of fleas are that they feed on warm blooded animals hence covering the range mentioned above.
 The female fleas feed on the animal then produce eggs.
 Adult fleas can survive for two years and during this time some can produce as many as 1,000 eggs!
 There are four stages of flea development: egg, larvae, pupa and adult.
 Fleas will only emerge when some kind of movement of a suitable host is established and the cycle generally takes a month to complete at this point.

 Fleas like to live in populated areas, so you are most likely to encounter them on or near where your pet spends most of its time.
 Carpets, bedding and furniture are common and desirable places for flea infestations.
 Not surprisingly adult fleas feed on the blood of pets and humans, while small larvae feed on the skin.

 How do you recognise a flea infestation?

 The classic and tell-tale sign is persistent itching.
 In light coloured animals these fleas can be easy to find but in darker colours spotting their presence may be more difficult.
 In terms of bites on humans they tend to be located in a similar area (around the legs or ankles) and some can produce moderate localised reactions.
 If your house or property has a live and ongoing flea infestation, it is not unusual to see these fleas jumping to move (because remember they can’t fly.)